 A proposed change to a building consent that can be defined as a minor variation may involve a technical assessment beyond what is practicable to be processed by the building inspector while on-site.

 These applications for minor variation will be processed by a building consent officer and will be processed, where possible, within 48 hours of receiving a complete application.
-If the application for a minor variation is considered to be a significant change to the plans and specifications to which the building consent relates, it will be processed as an amendment to a building consent.
+If the application for a minor variation is considered to be a significant change to the plans and specifications to which the building consent relates, you need to apply for an amendment to a building consent.

 Ensure your minor variation is granted prior to undertaking the building work.
 The approved minor variation documents must be on-site at the next building inspection.

-If the proposed change to building consent is significantly different from your plans and specifications to which the building consent relates, it must be processed as an application for an amendment to a building consent.
+If the proposed change significantly differs from your plans and specifications to which the building consent relates, you will need an application for an amendment to the building consent.

 Some examples of amendments include, but are not limited to:

-Ensure your amendment is granted prior to undertaking the building work.
+Ensure your amendment is granted before undertaking the building work.
 The approved amended plans and specifications must be on-site at the next building inspection.